codezilla2018/NoteZilla/README.md

 ### ![Chamod Shehanka](https://github.com/Shehanka) - SLIIT
 Hi, I'm Chamod Shehanka Perera from SLIIT and also FAS WUSL, This is my first FOSS individual hakathon experience so It's really helpful for me because I've learnt a lot of things during this Hakathon.
 Richful documentation,  contributor guides and so on.
 Thank you very much for an engaging and motivating few days.
 Codezilla is awesome.

+### Dhanuka Perera – SLIIT

+Hey, I am Dhanuka from SLIIT.
+This is the first time I have participated a Hackathon like this and as well as my first FOSS contribution.
+I am very lucky have the opportunity to participate in this Hackathon.
+I was able to learn many things while working on this project, some are Angular Material UI Framework which is I tried first time, working with Angular and Ionic Frameworks, handle data with Firebase and some best practices of UI design in web and mobile.
+I enjoyed well by contributing to my FOSS project.
+I am thankful for the Mozilla Club – UWU for organizing CodeZilla 2018, and you guys did a really awesome good job.